12 tips for managers to increase job satisfaction on their teams

 Just as your team members’ personal involvement and commitment to achieving their goals is essential to their success, so is your ongoing support along the way.
 According to our Pulse Survey data,

-Develop your coaching skills to help employees achieve their goals, and set them up with a mentor in their area of expertise.
+Develop your coaching skills to help employees achieve their work goals, and set them up with a mentor in their area of expertise.
 Have recurring 1-on-1s with your employees to discuss their progress and troubleshoot any blockers that may arise.
-Remember that goals can shift along with the team priorities and company strategy, so it’s important to re-evaluate them on a regular basis.
+Remember that goals for employees can shift along with the team priorities and company strategy, so it’s important to re-evaluate them on a regular basis.

 Touch base on goals regularly with your team members—maintaining ongoing communication with them is the best way to set, track, and celebrate goals.

 Part of monitoring your employees’ progress in 1-on-1s is offering encouragement and congratulating them on their hard work.
 Celebrate, of course, when goals are achieved, but remember to also give recognition for all the smaller wins along the way.